Probing The Neutrino Sector via A Statistical Approach: Monte-Carlo Simulation

 \subsection{Matrix Decomposition}

+This appendix explores the relation between distributions of mixing angles and eigenvalues decomposed from a mother matrix.
+Here we generate some random matrices $Y$s and decompose them to extract data of mixing angles and eigenvalues.

-The assumption is that matrix elements are random variates generated independently from a intrinsic probability density function with some divergent power, $P(y)\propto y^{-1+k}$.
+If we assume that matrix elements carry no weight, all elements are random variates generated independently from an intrinsic probability density function with some divergent power, $P(y)\propto y^{-1+k}$.
 Here we use a single flat-distributed flux parameter $a_{ij}$ to mimic the peaking behavior of distribution of matrix elements $y_{ij}$.
 Let

 where $a_{ij}$ is a flux parameter sampled from flat distribution $P(a_{ij})=1$ for $0\leq a_{ij}\leq 1$ and $s$ is some fixed power which is related to divergent power of $y_{ij}$ as~\cite{Sumitomo:2012wa}